marcusoftnet/marcusoftnet.github.io/_posts/2017-10-04-our-obession-with-teams.md

 I love working in teams, when I get the chance.
 There [are a few teams](http://www.marcusoft.net/2015/02/all-the-great-teams.html) that I've been in that still lives vividly in my mind.
 The way you feel togetherness and trust in teams are awesome.

-But lately a thought has slipped into my mind; are teams always the best grouping of people to complete a task.
+But lately a thought has slipped into my mind; are teams always the best grouping of people to complete a task?
 What if I'm in more than one team?
-What kind of team feeling with that give me and the others in the team?
+What kind of team feeling will that give me and the others in the team?
 What is a number one team?

 And; just writing this post feels like blasphemy after 12+ years of promoting teams as the optimal way to work together.